epikswagmaster/epikswagmaster/README.md

   <sub>// i dont want to make friends with people under 16 or over 19. small talk is fine

+<sub>// any skins named "CoS" stands for the game Creatures of Sonaria, NOT cosplay.
+COS or cos is cosplay, while CoS is specifically creatures of sonaria.

 <img align="center">![9121ce8f32f8293d67bee500aa74caae](https://github.com/user-attachments/assets/be4200c2-5009-4e31-9350-acc6cc7093a5)

 <p align="center"> CHARACTERS